Basics of GSTR 2B

 It will be easy for the department to track non-compliance of rule 36(4) which itself is debatable/controversial.

 The data in GSTR 2B is just indicative.
-However, the Authorities will adhere to figures of GSTR 2B.
+However, the Authorities will adhere to the figures of GSTR 2B.

 It will create unwarranted notices/litigation.